travis-ci/docs-travis-ci-com/user/deployment/google-app-engine.md

       default: true
       project: "YOUR PROJECT ID"

-You can create a Service Account by going to the [Google Cloud Console](console.developers.google.com), go to "APIs & auth" -> "Credentials", then click "Add Credential" and "Service Account", finally clicking "JSON" to downloa dthe JSON key.
+You can create a Service Account by going to the [Google Cloud Console](http://console.developers.google.com), go to "APIs & auth" -> "Credentials", then click "Add Credential" and "Service Account", finally clicking "JSON" to downloa dthe JSON key.

-You must then encrypt your key before committing it to a repo.
+It is *strongly* recommended that you encrypt your key before committing it to a repo.
 First make sure you have the Travis command line tool installed.

     travis encrypt-file client-secret.json --add

 The --add command automatically adds the decryption step to the .travis file.

-The key file command default to `service-account.json` if you omit it.
+The keyfile defaults to `service-account.json` if you omit the configuration line.

 Keep in mind that the above command has to run in your project directory, so it can modify the `.travis.yml` for you.